oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

-# Using Data Insights to explore hidden patterns
+# Explore hidden patterns in your data

 ## Introduction